Subjects

 The curriculum at St Phillip Howard is an aspirational scheme of learning which allows all students to access the full breadth of content covered at GCSE and transfer their mathematical skills to other areas of the curriculum and real life.

-In mathematics we use the Edexcel Higher and OCR Foundation specifications to examine our students and prepare them for their next steps in their learning journey.
+In mathematics we use the Edexcel higher and OCR foundation specification to examine our students and prepare them for their next steps in their learning journey.
 There are two tiers of entry for students at GCSE in mathematics, Foundation and Higher.
 Therefore, to best equip students to succeed we differentiate our curriculum post Y9 to allow concentrated study on Foundation or Higher work.

 Students will be supported in their classroom learning with the use of half termly assessments supported by Topic Tests to ensure that they are learning the curriculum correctly.
 Students will then receive in-depth feedback from their classroom teachers and have an opportunity to address their misconceptions with the use of DIRTs (Dedicated Improvement and Reflection Time)